A Company’s Questions:

 - As Federal customers call the OEM for answers, direct them to the Federal reseller for quotes

 This is a never-ending process.
 You have to keep in front of it.
-It can be highly profitable for both the Federal reseller and OEM, but it has to be symbiotic.
+It can be highly profitable for the Federal reseller and OEM, but it must be symbiotic.
 It is NOT easy.
 BUT it can be a lot of fun.
 Everyone loves success.
-The OEM (Sales, Marketing, Engineering, Channel, C-Level) all have to be in a single mindset to effectively execute a Federal reseller strategy.
+The OEM (Sales, Marketing, Engineering, Channel, C-Level) must be in a single mindset to effectively execute a Federal reseller strategy.

 The OEM needs to focus on the long-term results of this strategy.
-Like I said – It does NOT happen overnight.
+As I said – It does NOT happen overnight.

-Leadership, planning and knowledge are the keys to ensure you are successful in building this market vertical.
+Leadership, planning, and knowledge are the keys to successfully building this market vertical.

-These are three ways OEM’s view resellers.
-We all need to work together to provide our customers the best price for the best capabilities.
+These are three ways OEMs view resellers.
+We all need to work together to provide our customers with the best price for the best capabilities.